Undergrad Teacher Prep Program

 HELP Planning your Course of Study

-Schedule a consultation with Jillian DiBonaventura, Director of Teacher Preparation today!
+Schedule a consultation with Jillian DiBonaventura, Director of Teacher Preparation to see if our program is a good fit for you!

 Email jdibonaventura@wpi.edu

-Students will engage on a regular basis with community-based organizations (CBOs) that support local PreK-12 students (& their families) to develop relationships that enable reciprocal learning of each other’s assets and lived experiences.
+Students will engage on with community-based organizations (CBOs) on a regular basis who support local PreK-12 students (& their families) to develop relationships that enable reciprocal learning of each other’s assets and lived experiences.

 Course Objectives: